 Student Groups FAQ

-- What's the difference between a solid and half-shaded circle?
-The solid circle represents a district created group.
-The half-shaded circle represents a teacher created group.
+What's the difference between a solid and half-shaded circle?
+The solid circle represents a teacher created group.
+The half-shaded circle represents a district created group.